Feeling Optimistic? Ambiguity Attitudes for Online Decision Making: APPENDIX

 \section{APPENDIX}

-In this paper we use confidence intervals in a few different ways.
-First, we wish to compute the accuracy given a confidence and the number of samples.
-We also use the accuracy and confidence requirements to specify a stopping rule for resampling the model.
-As such, it is convenient to have a relation that affords this flexibility.
-To arrive at one, we performed Monte Carlo trials to sample multinomial distributions and estimate the likelihood a model would meet a given accuracy.
-Following, we arrived at this relation
+Confidence intervals are used in this work: to compute confidence given a desired accuracy and the number of samples, as well as, to use the accuracy and confidence requirements to specify a rule to stop sampling the simulator.
+As there were no existing relations, Monte Carlo trials were used to approximate one by sampling multinomial distributions:

 As intuition would suggest, the following constraints are also satisfied.
 First, $\delta(\epsilon=1,t) = 0$: no requirement on accuracy implies it is met trivially.
 Next, $\epsilon(\delta=0,t) = 0$: no confidence in a model implies it is known to perfect precision.
-We found this approximation performed well and better matched the distribution than existing (algorithm agnostic) bounds \cite{li2011knows,kakade2003sample}, while keeping $\epsilon,\delta \in [0,1]$.
-It is an open question to better approximate the relation between these values.
-Furthermore, algorithm specific relations may improve performance by exploiting structural components of their solution.
-Given the nonlinearity in $\epsilon$, we used gradient descent to find the solution.
+This approximation performed well and better matched the distribution than existing (algorithm agnostic) bounds \cite{li2011knows,kakade2003sample}, while constraining $\epsilon,\delta \in [0,1]$.
+To solve for $\epsilon$, we used gradient descent.